Hess is mirroring Toyota manufacturing process to slash well costs

 The New York-based company believes that by using Lean manufacturing its 1,200 operated Bakken wells can remain profitable with U.S. crude oil prices above $40 per barrel, roughly $9 below current levels.

-Hess also said it could go so far as to survive with oil around those levels for the next five years.
+Hess also said it could go so far as to survive with oil around those levels for the next eight years.

 “This stuff really does work when you have a culture that is behind it,” Hess President Greg Hill said in an interview on the sidelines of the DUG Conference in Denver.
 “We haven’t even scratched the surface.”